Quick answer

 Value chains are under pressure from geopolitics and trade

 Wars, sanctions, and trade measures have materially changed metals supply chains over the past few years.
 Energy markets have been disrupted.
 Critical minerals sourcing has become politically sensitive.
 Tariffs and carbon border measures now affect where materials are produced and how they are priced.
+As a result, companies need clearer visibility into supplier risks across regions and materials.
+Sustainability-related risks are assessed alongside cost, availability, and operational reliability because they increasingly influence whether production can continue at all.

 Regulatory clarity has not materialized